Type 91 10 cm howitzer: Design

+To improve the potential anti-tank capability of the Type 91 howitzer, a HEAT round was developed which did not begin production until January 1945.
+About 15,000 HEAT rounds were produced before the formal end of the war.
+Armor penetration was rated at 120 mm.

 Variants

 Early models of the Type 91 had wooden spoked wheels, but later versions had steel wheels with pneumatic tires for towing behind a motorized transport at the cost of an extra 250 kg.

 Combat record

 Type 91 10 cm howitzer was used in large numbers in front line combat service from the time of the invasion of Manchuria through the Soviet-Japanese Border Wars, the Second Sino-Japanese War and in most fronts during the Pacific War.
 The Type 91 was typically assigned to field artillery regiments together with 75 mm field guns.

 Weapons captured by the Chinese during the Second Sino-Japanese War, or abandoned in China at the time of the surrender of Japan, were placed into service by both the Nationalist government and the Communist forces during the Chinese Civil War.